wavefrontHQ/wavefront-collector-for-kubernetes/docs/configuration.md

       --log-level string               one of info, debug or trace (default "info") --profile                        enable pprof (for debugging)
       --version                        print version info and exit
+      --max-procs int                  max number of CPUs that can be used simultaneously.
+Less than 1 for default (number of cores)
 ```

 ## Configuration file